 Treatment

-Carbon monoxide poisoning requires immediate treatment with oxygen therapy using the highest FiO2 that is available.
-You can initially administer 100% oxygen with a nonrebreathing mask.
+Carbon monoxide poisoning demands prompt intervention, with oxygen therapy using the highest available FiO2.
+Initially, 100% oxygen should be delivered via a nonrebreathing mask.

 Blood Analysis for Carbon Monoxide Poisoning

-Whenever carbon monoxide poisoning is suspected, the patient’s blood sample should be analyzed with a CO-oximeter instead of a standard blood gas machine.
+When suspecting carbon monoxide poisoning, it’s imperative to analyze the patient’s blood sample using a CO-oximeter rather than a standard blood gas machine.

-For example, a patient with 50% carboxyhemoglobin may show an arterial oxygen saturation of 95% on a standard blood gas machine.
-However, their true oxygen saturation is actually only 45%, which is dangerously low.
+For instance, a patient with 50% carboxyhemoglobin might register an arterial oxygen saturation of 95% on a conventional blood gas machine, when, in reality, their actual oxygen saturation is a perilous 45%.

 1. What is carbon monoxide?